esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/_index.en.md

 {{< /aside >}}

 # What is Fantasy Court?
 Fantasy Court is a fantasy festival that is focused on the somewhat unique and niche culture that surrounds fantasy events and LARP (Live Action Role Playing).
 This festival has a vast array of stalls, associations, and activities that all fall under the purview of the awesome world of fantasy.
-This would entail LARP associations, surprising board games, exotic foods, a LARP sword fighting tournament (with a special children’s division!), storytellers, a LARP archery range as well as a wide variety of stalls that sell anything related.
+This would entail LARP associations, surprising board games, exotic foods, a LARP swordfighting tournament, LARP swordfighting for kids, storytellers, a LARP archery range as well as a wide variety of stalls that sell anything related.
 We offer all that belongs in the world of fantasy, and anything that will make you feel part of that world.

 Most importantly, everyone is welcome!
 If you’re a student or not, a parent with children or alone; it does not matter who you are.
 You will be welcome and you will find something to do.
 There will be workshops organized, various activities, and the all impressive sword fighting tournament for children and adults!